ITV-Stuttgart/loadBalancedChemistryModel/README.md

 ## Compilation & Usage

-To compile the library execute following steps:
+To compile the library execute the `./Allwmake` script.

- 1. Execute the `./PrepareOpenFOAM.sh` script.
-    This script will add the protected keyword to OpenFOAM's TDAC chemistry model.
-This is required to avoid significant code duplication and to use the TDAC member functions for the load-balanced TDAC model.
- 2. Run the `./Allwmake` script.
 This script accepts all arguments that you can pass to wmake.
 E.g., to compile in parallel run `./Allwmake -j` for a debug compilation use `./Allwmake -debug`

+In addition this script checks if it can add the protected keyword to OpenFOAM's TDAC chemistry model.
+This is required to avoid significant code duplication and to use the TDAC member functions for the load-balanced TDAC model.
+If it cannot modify the keyword -- e.g., if the file is write protected -- the load-balanced TDAC library is not built.

 ### Usage